OlafDs/Dating-app/README.md

 ### package.json

-Check the ```package.json``` file for the dependencies and the devDependencies.
+Check the ```package.json``` file for the dependencies and the devDependencies for downloading NPM packages.
 I'll show the devDenpendencies here:

 ```
   "devDependencies": {